-As I quickly found out during my ascend in 2011, when I had “only” climbed the Valparola before it and the Falzarego – from Pocol – felt almost like a recovery after that.
+As I quickly found out during my ascend in 2011, when I had “only” climbed the Valparola before it.

 This ascent is even shorter with 8.6 kilometers and with 716 meters of elevation, the average grade is “only” 8.3%.

-But, other than via the descent of the Falzarego, Pocol can only be reached from Cortina d’Ampezzo – the about 4 additional kilometers from there to Pocol come with an elevation of around 300 meters too.
+But, other than via the descend of the Falzarego, Pocol can only be reached from Cortina d’Ampezzo – the about 5 additional kilometers from there to Pocol, come with an elevation of around 330 meters too.

-Plus as usual, averages mean jack shit and also during this climb you will be presented with a maximum grade of 18%.
+Plus as usual, averages mean jack shit and also during this climb you will be presented with stretches averaging 12%.